billba/prague/docs/combining.md

 )(req.text);
 ```

 `first` is a *higher-order function*, which is to say that it takes functions as arguments and returns a new function.
 This new function takes its own set of arguments and calls each function argument in order, with those arguments.
-If that function retuns a result other than `null` (or `undefined`, which is what a JavaScript function returns if you don't call `return`), it returns that result.
+If that function retuns a result other than `null` (or `undefined`), it returns that result.
 Otherwise it tries the next function.
 If all of the functions return `null`, it does too.

 Like all *Prague* functions, the functions that `first` takes as arguments can return either a result, a `Promise` of a result, or an `Observable` or a result, which is why that last argument can be an `async` function.